Stuffed Sweet Potatoes

 Slice a slit along the length of the sweet potatoes.

-Squeeze the sides of the potato (it will be hot so you can use oven mitts if you want.)
+Squeeze the sweet potato skins and pinch the sides of the potatoes (it will be hot so you can use oven mitts if you want.)
 This will open up the split.

 Fluff up the filling with a fork.
 This will help the filling settle into the potatoes and as you eat the potato will blend with the filling better.